patgpt/rag-docs-crawler/apps/backend/output/Routing__Loading_UI_and_Streaming___Next_js.md

 # Routing: Loading UI and Streaming | Next.js

-<p>MenuUsing App RouterFeatures available in /appUsing Latest Version15.1.6Building Your ApplicationRoutingLoading UI and StreamingLoading UI and StreamingThe special file loading.js helps you create meaningful Loading UI with React Suspense.
+<p>MenuUsing App RouterFeatures available in /appUsing Latest Version15.1.6Using App RouterFeatures available in /appUsing Latest Version15.1.6Building Your ApplicationRoutingLoading UI and StreamingLoading UI and StreamingThe special file loading.js helps you create meaningful Loading UI with React Suspense.
 With this convention, you can show an instant loading state from the server while the content of a route segment loads.
 The new content is automatically swapped in once rendering is complete.</p>
 <p>Instant Loading States</p>
 <p>An instant loading state is fallback UI that is shown immediately upon navigation.
 You can pre-render loading indicators such as skeletons and spinners, or a small but meaningful part of future screens such as a cover photo, title, etc. This helps users understand the app is responding and provides a better user experience.
 Create a loading state by adding a loading.js file inside a folder.</p>